Best Way to Cook Live Lobster and Lobster Tail at Home

 Here are the lobster reheating methods we recommend:

 • Reheating lobster in a saucepan.
-If you have out-of-shell meat, it’s hard to beat a simple stovetop reheat.
+It’s hard to beat a simple stovetop reheat if you have out-of-shell meat.
 Simply toss the meat in some extra butter and saute on medium heat until fully cooked.

 • Reheating lobster in the microwave.
-This is probably our least favorite way to reheat lobster because of the toll it takes on the meat’s texture, but if you’re in a hurry, it does work.
+This is probably our least favorite way to reheat lobster because of its toll on the meat’s texture, but if you’re in a hurry, it does work.
 If your lobster is still in the shell, give it 2-3 minutes of microwave time.
 If the meat is out-of-shell, it’ll only need 1-2 minutes.

-Bonus points for using your reheated lobster in a lobster roll (check out this recipe)!
+Bonus points for using your reheated lobster in a lobster roll!

 Looking for More Ways to Cook Lobster at Home?